-Management Practices

-A thorough review of the applicant's management practices and financial records will be part of the application process to determine that no distributions or withdrawals of equity have taken place, and that the property's operating costs are reasonable and comparable to similar projects.
-The project's income and expense statements and owner's tax returns will be required as part of the application package.
+Management Practices: A thorough review of the applicant's management practices, financial records, the project's income and expense statements, and owner's tax returns will be required as part of the application package.
+If deficiencies are found in the property's management systems,

-If deficiencies are found in the property's management systems (financial, maintenance, work order efficiency, tenant screening, etc.), SHRA may require the replacement of the property manager or place other conditions to ensure that the physical and financial needs of the housing in question are met.
+SHRA may require the replacement of the property manager or place other conditions to ensure that the physical and financial needs of the housing in question are met.
+As part of the adoption of its MLMRB Policies, SHRA adopted an Affirmative Fair Marketing Policies which includes requirements and planning for all SHRA-funded multifamily rental projects.